FlyWithMus/Proyecto2_API/README.md

 - POST /comments/:serviceId

-  - Sending comment and/or solved file to a required service
+  - Sending comments and/or solved file to a required service
   - Authentication middleware
   - Body (form-data):
     - comment